 Logging events under tasks

 When turning the services on a quote into tasks for your team, you can also include the related events when calculating the time spent on project-related activities.
-This comes handy when a part of the task is having a meeting with the client.
+This comes in handy when one part of a task is having a meeting with the client.

 Note!
 This option only works for single, not recurring events.